JordanBuckleyGit/JordanBuckleyGit/README.md

 # :crocodile: Hi, I'm Jordan:
-I'm an Aspiring Student Of Computer Science.<br>Currently trying to learn as many programming languages as humanly possible!
+💻 I'm an Aspiring Student Of Computer Science.
+<br>♨️ Currently trying to learn as many programming languages as humanly possible!

 ## 🌐 Socials: